TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 If any changes need to be made, please first make a copy and then change what needs to be changed in there (fork the document/folder).
 Please read [CONTRIBUTING.md](https://github.com/KevinEwoudLee/HU3-UI/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-## Possible changes for next iterations

-Currently all objects on the screen are removed.
-To increase the frames per second only the changing objects on the screen have to be removed or replaced.
-For nicer looks the temperature box can be changed.
-This can be done by removing the label and placing an object and then showing text in front of the object.
-The file is not started automatically.
-This has to be changed to automatic startup on boot.
-Adjust speed meter arrow to correrct formula.

 ## Authors